sjl/red-tape/docs/02-basics.markdown

 (strings), validate it, and turn it into useful data structures.

 Red Tape does *not* handle rendering form fields into HTML.
-That's the job of your templating library, and you always needs to customize `<input>` tags anyway.
+That's the job of your templating library, and you always need to customize `<input>` tags anyway.

 It's designed with Ring, Compojure, and friends in mind (though it's not limited to them) so let's take a look at a really simple application to see it in